pcc.edu/programs/criminal-justice/

 CJA 211.
 Civil Liability in Criminal Justice.
 3 Credits.

-Explores the conduct and ethics of criminal justice practitioners that give rise to civil liability.
-Focuses on aspects of risk management to help prevent legal claims.
-Recommended: WR 121Z.
+Explores the conduct of criminal justice practitioners that may give rise to civil liability.
+Focuses on the various civil court and internal risk management processes that may create accountability and help manage improper conduct by criminal justice officials, particularly in state and local roles.
+Prerequisites: CJA 112.
 Audit available.

 CJA 212.
 Criminal Law.
 3 Credits.

 Introduces substantive criminal law including basic principles of criminal liability, constitutional aspects, defenses and accomplice liability.
 Covers elements of specific crimes.
 Analyzes court decisions interpreting statutes.
-Prerequisites: WR 121Z or any writing course for which WR 121Z is a prerequisite.
+Prerequisites: CJA 112.
 Audit available.

 CJA 213.
 Evidence.
 3 Credits.

 Explores a wide variety of topics relating to evidence, including: collection, preservation, chain of custody, admissibility and exclusion at trial.
 Introduces the rules regarding the use of evidence according to state and federal laws.
-Prerequisites: WR 121Z.
+Prerequisites: CJA 112 or PL 101.
 Audit available.

 CJA 214.
 Criminal Investigation.
 3 Credits.

 Introduces modern investigative methods, including the collection and preservation of physical evidence, scientific aids, sources of information, interviews, follow-up and case presentation.
 Includes techniques of interview and interrogation.
-Prerequisites: CJA 111; WR 121Z.
+Prerequisites: CJA 111.
 Audit available.

 CJA 215.
 Forensic Science and Criminalistics.
 3 Credits.